nextflow-io/nextflow/docs/aws.md

 Different queues bound to the same or different Compute Environments can be configured according to each process' requirements.

-Nextflow on AWS Batch supports only a single queue in your pipeline configuration.
-Multiple queues are not supported.

 ## Container Options

 :::{versionadded} 21.12.1-edge